Wally Hayward: Other achievements

-Family
+Personal life

-Married Gladys Catto in December 1934 and had one daughter, Gwenolyn in October 1935.
-In 1957 Wally and Gladys divorced.
-In 1971 Wally married his second wife, Bertha Bland.
+Hayward married Gladys Catto in December 1934 and had one daughter, Gwenolyn in October 1935.
+They divorced in 1957.
+In 1971, Hayward married his second wife, Bertha Bland.

 Controversy

 In 1953 he accepted a small donation towards his traveling while competing in Britain.
 The South African Athletics and Cycling Association declared him a professional, banning him from all amateur events.
 The ban was finally lifted in 1974.